 The Turkish Citizenship Act provides descriptions of the procedures for acquiring, changing or losing nationality for men and women.
-In addition to general provisions, which apply to both men and women, there also are special provisions for women, which differentiate between men and women in the terms of their ties of citizenship or nationality to their countries.
-Both Turkish and foreign women are given a choice where simple notification to the authorities and the presentation of relevant documents will entitle them to acquire the citizenship of their husbands (Articles 5, 19 and 42 of the Turkish Citizenship Act).
-Turkish women choosing to undergo this procedure lose their Turkish citizenship.
-No such procedure is foreseen for men.
-To change nationality, men have to go through the procedures regarding either the renunciation of citizenship or getting permission to acquire the citizenship of another country, which are available to women too.
+In addition to general provisions applying to both men and women, there are also special provisions for women only.
+The latter provisions thus differentiate between men and women with respect to their ties of citizenship or nationality to their countries.
+Both Turkish and foreign women are given a choice where simple notification to the authorities and the presentation of relevant documents entitle them to acquire the citizenship of their husbands (Articles 5, 19 and 42 of the Turkish Citizenship Act).
+Turkish women choosing to undergo this procedure may lose their Turkish citizenship.
+Yet, no such procedure is foreseen for men.
+To change nationality, men have to go through the procedure to either the renunce their citizenship or to obtain permission to acquire the citizenship of another country.
 To be finalized these procedures require the approval of the Council of Ministers.